 Optimizing your Facebook, Twitter, and Instagram Business Pages

 Pick a strategy for each platform.
 This may seem obvious, but don’t forget that each platform has its own nuances.
 A simple understanding of the difference between Facebook and Twitter can help you save time and energy.
 Twitter works best when using brief summaries in your post.
-This is reflective of the app’s signature 140 character limit.
-Share a relevant source article by posting a summary of the article followed by a hashtag and a shortened url link.
+Share a relevant source article by posting a summary of the article followed by a hashtag and a shortened URL link.
+Remember to visit the Home section in Twitter to engage with other people on their posts.
 Try being more conversational when posting on Facebook.
 For Instagram, use the heck out of those hashtags.
+Explore and engage with other posts with the same hashtags you use.

 2. Know when to post